gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         members of its domain.
 A GPU may perform work for more than one PP rank, but it is normally most efficient to use a single PP rank per GPU and for that rank to have thousands of particles.
-When the work of a PP rank is done on the CPU, mdrun will make extensive use of the SIMD capabilities of the core.
+When the work of a PP rank is done on the CPU, :ref:`mdrun <gmx mdrun>` will make extensive use of the SIMD capabilities of the core.
 There are various `command-line options
         <controlling-the-domain-decomposition-algorithm` to control